questrel/dtree/README.md

 // useful when trying to describe nuances like these to others)
 // could result in two disjoint intervals.
 // I didn't want to generalize the qtl::interval concept to encompass multiple disjoint intervals,
-// since that could entail combinatorial explosions as you perform operations on multiple disjoint intervals.
+// since that could entail combinatorial explosions as you perform operations on them.
 // Also, expressions like sin(a) == (0<=x::x<=1) could represent an infinite number of disjoint intervals.
 // So when the result of an expression would contain multiple disjoint intervals,
 // I cannonically return a single interval covering all.